 HOW should this medicine be used?

-Glucagon comes as a solution (liquid) in a prefilled syringe and an auto-injector device to inject subcutaneously (just under the skin).
+Glucagon comes as a solution (liquid) in a prefilled syringe, an auto-injector device, and a vial to inject subcutaneously (just under the skin).
 It also comes as a powder to be mixed with a provided liquid to be injected subcutaneously, intramuscularly (into the muscle), or intravenously (into a vein).
-It is usually injected as needed at the first sign of severe hypoglycemia.
-After the injection, the patient should be turned onto their side to prevent choking if they vomit.
-Use glucagon injection exactly as directed; do not inject it more often or inject more or less of it than prescribed by your doctor.
+Inject as needed to treat very low blood sugar.
+To slow down the digestive system during X-ray lab tests, it is injected by a doctor or nurse in a medical facility.

 Ask your doctor or pharmacist to show you, family, or caregivers who could be injecting the medication how to use and prepare glucagon injection.
 Before a friend or family member uses glucagon injection for the first time, read the patient information that comes with it.
 This information includes directions for how to use the injection device.
 Be sure to ask your pharmacist or doctor if you or your caregivers have any questions about how to inject this medication.

 It is important that all patients have a household member who knows the symptoms of low blood sugar and how to administer glucagon.
 If you have low blood sugar often, keep glucagon injection with you at all times.
-You should and a family member or friend should be able to recognize some of the signs and symptoms of low blood sugar (i.e., shakiness, dizziness or lightheadedness, sweating, confusion, nervousness or irritability, sudden changes in behavior or mood, headache, numbness or tingling around the mouth, weakness, pale skin, sudden hunger, clumsy or jerky movements).
+You and a family member or friend should be able to recognize some of the signs and symptoms of low blood sugar (i.e., shakiness, dizziness or lightheadedness, sweating, confusion, nervousness or irritability, sudden changes in behavior or mood, headache, numbness or tingling around the mouth, weakness, pale skin, sudden hunger, clumsy or jerky movements).
 Try to eat or drink a food or beverage with sugar in it, such as hard candy or fruit juice, before it is necessary to administer glucagon.

 Follow the directions on your prescription label carefully, and ask your pharmacist or doctor to explain any part you or your household members do not understand.
 Use glucagon exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.